What is a Platformer Game?

 3. Slippery / High Resistance Platform

 Adding a material to different platforms is a great way to change the difficulty for the player.
 An ice-covered platform is slippery, meaning that the character slides with little resistance.
 These platforms can also be covered in oil or metal—anything that implies a low-friction situation.
 Another material-based platform will slow down the character or cause jumping strength (the fundamental control in platform games) to be lessened.
 This can be due to high grass, molasses or any other crazy concoction that will increase friction or stickiness.

 Some platforms are so sticky that the character can actually defy gravity!
 Sound Shapes has a great example of this, as brighter surfaces allow the character to roll around upside down or up walls.

-5. Conveyer Belt Platform
+5. Conveyor Belt Platform

 The goal of altering platform behavior is to create an interesting and difficult situation for the player.
 The player depends on predictable character control and adding new variables enhances the experience.
-A conveyer belt platform automatically moves the character one way or another, normally toward something perilous.
+A conveyor belt platform automatically moves the character one way or another, normally toward something perilous.
 These platforms have been used for decades to (literally) throw off over-confident gamers.

 6. Disappearing / Reappearing Platform

 Game design can be difficult because although you want to make the game challenging, you cannot make it impossible.
 Platforms that disappear and reappear give a sense of danger and, if placed well, a set path to success—all without preventing eventual success.
 Frogger (which technically is NOT a platformer) has disappearing and reappearing turtles to jump onto on the second half of the game board.